ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 There are reverse compilers, but they don't always produce [usable results](https://etherscan.io/bytecode-decompiler?a=0x2510c039cc3b061d79e564b38836da87e31b342f).
 In this article you learn how to manually reverse engineer and understand a contract from [the opcodes](https://github.com/wolflo/evm-opcodes), as well as how to interpret the results of a decompiler.

 To be able to understand this article you should already know the basics of the EVM, and be at least somewhat familiar with EVM assembler.
-[You read about about these topics here](https://medium.com/mycrypto/the-ethereum-virtual-machine-how-does-it-work-9abac2b7c9e).
+[You can read about about these topics here](https://medium.com/mycrypto/the-ethereum-virtual-machine-how-does-it-work-9abac2b7c9e).

 ## Prepare the Executable Code {#prepare-the-executable-code}